Featured Image Credit: Photo by Greg Raines on Unsplash

 Here is another one for film buffs.

 This game starts with one person naming a movie and the other person naming an actor who starred in that film.
 The person who picks the movie then names another actor from that movie and a different movie that the actor starred in.
-The second player then repeats the process, and play continues until no one can name a new movie.
+The second player then repeats the process, and the play continues until no one can name a new movie.

 Human Jukebox